Acclaimed author of Eileen and Homesick for Another World

 Her short story collection, Homesick for Another World, received numerous accolades, including being named a New York Times Notable Book of 2017 as well as being named a finalist for the prestigious Story Prize.
 Homesick for Another World was again highlighted in The New York Times in 2018 as one of the best books written by a female author in the 21st Century, with Moshfegh herself being named part of the “New Vanguard” of women who are propelling literature forward with their work.

 Originally from Boston, Moshfegh now lives in Los Angeles.
 She has received the Pushcart Prize, the O. Henry Award, and a Plimpton Prize from The Paris Review for her short fiction as well as a creative writing fellowship from the National Endowment for the Arts.
 A prolific essayist, Moshfegh’s work has appeared in outlets including Vice, The New Yorker, Granta, and various online journals.
-Her new novel, My Year of Rest and Relaxation, was released summer of 2018.
+Her latest novel, My Year of Rest and Relaxation, was released summer of 2018.

 An Evening with Ottessa Moshfegh

 Acclaimed writer Ottessa Moshfegh reveals the craft and inspiration behind her diverse body of work which spans novellas, novels, and short stories.
 As forthright as a speaker as she is a writer, Moshfegh showcases the deliberation and care behind her writing process and invites audiences into a truly extraordinary literary mind.

 Praise for Ottessa Moshfegh

 Praise for My Year of Rest and Relaxation